Bug #580

 clean interface.
 I don't know why OpenBSD chose to do it diferently.

-Updated by sepherosa about 17 years ago
+Updated by sepherosa over 17 years ago

 Yah.